Joshmclemore/Joshmclemore/README.md

 - 🔭 I’m currently working on leaning javascript, html, css, and react
-- 🌱 I’m currently learning with @bloomtecchinstituteoftechnology
+- 🌱 I’m currently learning with @bloomtechinstituteoftechnology